-• The provider had an effective recruitment and selection procedure.
-They carried out relevant security and identification checks when they employed new staff.

-• There were enough staff on duty to meet the needs of people.
+- The provider had an effective recruitment and selection procedure.
+They carried out relevant security and identification checks when they employed new staff. - There were enough staff on duty to meet the needs of people.
+Staff absences were covered by the provider's own staff, although agency staff were occasionally used.